Skip to Content

 Don’t keep him in your lap for more than 10 minutes before carrying him to his bathroom, where he’ll probably pee easily.

-If he suddenly loses control of his bowels and/or bladder, this may indicate a health problem that must be checked first.
-Once the vet determines there’s no health reason, you can look at other possibilities.
+If he suddenly loses control of his bowels and bladder, this may indicate a health problem that must be checked first.
+You can look at other possibilities once the vet determines there’s no health reason.

-Apart from health problems, generally, the solution is that he needs to strengthen his bowel and/or bladder muscles.
+Apart from health problems, generally, the solution is that he needs to strengthen his bowel and bladder muscles.

 Very young puppies won’t have much control.
-As they grow, their muscles get stronger but how much stronger they will get will partly depend on what you do to help.
+Their muscles get stronger as they grow, but how much stronger they will get depends partly on what you do to help.

 If you took your 8-week-old Pomeranian puppy out to the garden every two hours and stuck with that as he turned three and then four months of age, he’ll get used to going every two hours.
 The answer is to increase the time between visits.